tonymorris/ppl/20151214-straight-and-level.md

 * **What is the lift equation?**

-  lift equals the coefficient of lift multiplied 0.5 rho mutiplied velocity squared mutiplied wing area.
+  lift equals the coefficient of lift multiplied 0.5 rho multiplied velocity squared mutiplied wing area.

   `L = Cl * .5 * r * V^2 * A`